 I know I’ll do it.
 Lock yourself in the bathroom and write for five minutes.
 Nobody will notice and you have no other option than to write because bathrooms are kind of boring.

 Really, I think this is a genius idea.
 Better yet if combined with the blocked apps on your phone, so you’ll have no other option besides writing.

 People also suggested for you to stay up late or wake up earlier.
 You can try that, however, I do think sleeping is important and I couldn’t waste more sleep than I already do.
 However, you define what works best for you!

 4- Maybe you’re doing too many things at once

 This one for me it’s a “most definitely yes”.
 What could you stop doing or cut your time on doing?
 Right now, I can’t think about any activities that I could not be doing to swap it with writing time.
 But maybe you are watching two hours of TV at night.
 Maybe you could watch only one hour and write the other hour?
-Maybe it takes too long to prepare dinner, so you could pre-prepare it on Sundays for the week and write in the spare time.
+Maybe it takes too long to prepare dinner, so you could pre-prepare it on Sundays for the week and write in your spare time.

 5- Block your social media apps and write in your phone